Hsiang-xxs/Web3-Ethereum-fullstack-application/README.md

 Web3 is the entrance for users entering the magic of Ethereum network.
 Web3Modal is a ReactJS component that simplifies the integration of web3 experience.
 It supports multiple popular web3 providers.

 In this test task you are expected to create a fullstack application that authenticates the user through web3 (using Web3Modal).
-The authentication should be performed through the web3.eth.sign with a timestamp included in the signing message, while the backendshould use the fromRpcSig and ecrecover from ethereumjs-utils to validate the message then authenticate the user.
+The authentication should be performed through the web3.eth.sign with a timestamp included in the signing message, while the backend should use the fromRpcSig and ecrecover from ethereumjs-utils to validate the message then authenticate the user.

 ## System View

 The system should look like:

 ![system](./system.jpg)

 ## Technical Requirements